-I am super excited to show you the Ikonart custom stencil kit.
+I am super excited to show you the Ikonart kit and how to make a stencil with it.
 This will allow you to print an image or phrase on ink jet printer film or laser printer film.
-Then you will expose that print to light and turn it into a reusable stencil.
+Then you will expose that print to light and make a stencil that is resuable.
 I thought this would be perfect for images that you want to use over and over again.

 This is a Rae Dunn inspired font that I found on Dafont.
 I wanted to use a really skinny font for this project since using those with vinyl can be so frustrating.
 So if I could create a stencil of a thin font it would be a game changer.

 Since the size of my stencil for the cut would be small, I decided that I would set up my page layout for a few designs.
 This way so I could make a few stencils at once.
 I had this sheet set up for the word welcome, enjoy and I also did one that said love, but I smudged it with my finger so I cut that one out and I will redo it with the next stencil I make.

 Making a Stencil with Ikonart

 The words were printed on my ink jet printer on the clear ink jet film from Ikonart.
 There is one side that is shiny and the other side is what you want to print on.

 If you would like to make a similar project, the font that I used on the cup can be found on Dafont: The Skinny from Dafont

 I wish I could show you the whole process with pictures.
 The stencil material is light sensitive, and I did not want to take pictures of that process and risk ruining the stencils.
 Once you expose the image to the light and wash the stencil, you will see how the image emerges.
 I am not going to lie, it was kind of amazing to watch the image emerge from the stencil.

 Here is a video from a different Ikonart project I did, just so you can see the full process of creating the stencil.